-Marc serves as Chair of Kaye Scholer’s Bankruptcy & Restructuring practice group in Los Angeles.
-He has over 35 years’ experience in bankruptcy law and corporate reorganization, with particular emphasis on the representation of bondholders, secured creditors, creditors’ committees, and debtors-in-possession.
-He currently represents the California State Controller in disputes with life insurance companies regarding escheat matters, and LAX in connection with American Airlines Chapter 11.MEHR
+Marc serves as Chair of Kaye Scholer’s Bankruptcy & Restructuring Department in Los Angeles.
+He has nearly 40 years of experience in bankruptcy law and corporate reorganization, with particular emphasis on the representation of bondholders, secured creditors, creditors’ committees, and debtors-in-possession.
+He currently represents the California State Controller in disputes with life insurance companies regarding escheat matters, the Controller and the California Department of Finance in the City of San Bernardino Chapter 9 proceeding, and LAX in connection with the American Airlines Chapter 11.MEHR

 He recently concluded the representation of the Official Committee of Participant Creditors in the California Power Exchange Corporation Chapter 11 proceeding and currently represents the Reorganized California Power Exchange Corporation in various matters, including those pending in the Pacific Gas and Electric Company Chapter 11 proceedings, and matters before the Federal Energy Regulatory Commission.
 He also recently concluded the representation of the Official Committees of Unsecured Creditors of 25 Burger King restaurants and 70 Jack in the Box restaurants.